On Approximate Reconfigurability of Label Cover: Introduction

-\paragraph{Background.} In \emph{reconfiguration problems} \cite{ito2011complexity}, given a pair of feasible solutions for a combinatorial problem, we wish to find a step-by-step transformation from one to the other while the feasibility of every intermediate solution is maintained.
-Under the framework of reconfiguration \cite{ito2011complexity}, numerous reconfiguration problems have been derived from classical search problems; refer to the surveys by {Nishimura}~\cite{nishimura2018introduction} and {van den Heuvel}~\cite{heuvel13complexity} for an overview of reconfiguration.
+In \emph{reconfiguration problems} \cite{ito2011complexity}, given a pair of feasible solutions for a combinatorial problem, we seek for a step-by-step transformation from one to the other while maintaining the feasibility of every intermediate solution.
+Under the framework of reconfiguration due to \citet*{ito2011complexity}, numerous reconfiguration problems have been derived from classical combinatorial problems; we refer the reader to the surveys by \citet{nishimura2018introduction} and \citet{heuvel13complexity}.

 In this article, we consider reconfigurability of \prb{Label Cover} \cite{arora1997hardness} and its approximation.
-Given a two-prover game $G$ and its two satisfying labelings $\psi_\sss$ and $\psi_\ttt$, the \prb{Label Cover Reconfiguration} problem asks whether $\psi_\sss$ can be transformed into $\psi_\ttt$ by repeatedly changing the value of a vertex preserving any intermediate labeling satisfying $G$.
-We can consider an \emph{optimization variant} of this problem by relaxing the feasibility of labelings, referred to as \prb{Maxmin Label Cover Reconfiguration}: we are allowed to transform by passing through any \emph{non-satisfying} labelings, but required to maximize the \emph{minimum} fraction of satisfied edges during transformation from $\psi_\sss$ to $\psi_\ttt$.
-Solving \prb{Maxmin Label Cover Reconfiguration} approximately, we may find approximate reconfiguration for \prb{Label Cover Reconfiguration} consisting of \emph{almost-satisfying} labelings.
+Given a two-prover game $G$ and its two satisfying labelings $\asg_\ini$ and $\asg_\tar$, the \prb{Label Cover Reconfiguration} problem asks whether $\asg_\ini$ can be transformed into $\asg_\tar$ by repeatedly changing the label of a single vertex while preserving any intermediate labeling satisfying $G$.
+Consider further the following \emph{optimization version} --- referred to as \prb{Maxmin Label Cover Reconfiguration} --- by relaxing the feasibility of labelings: We are allowed to pass through any \emph{non-satisfying} labelings, but required to maximize the ``soundness error,'' which is defined as the \emph{minimum} fraction of satisfied edges during transformation from $\asg_\ini$ to $\asg_\tar$.
+Solving it approximately, we may find approximate reconfiguration for \prb{Label Cover Reconfiguration} consisting of \emph{almost-satisfying} labelings.